 With Thousands Of Migrants Crossing The Border Daily, We Asked 'Why Now?'

-Irsi Castillo clutches her three year-old daughter to her chest to shield her from the wind.
-They've just crossed the Rio Grande and stepped onto U.S. soil in El Paso, Texas after traveling from Honduras.
+Irsi Castillo clutches her 3-year-old daughter to her chest to shield her from the wind.
+They've just crossed the Rio Grande and stepped onto U.S. soil in El Paso, Texas, after traveling from Honduras.

 At the current pace, Homeland Security Secretary Kirstjen Nielsen says, almost 100,000 migrants will cross the border this month — far exceeding last month's total.
-Nielsen traveled to Texas on Thursday, and talked with local sheriffs about what she's calling a "catastrophe" at the southern border.
+Nielsen traveled to Texas on Thursday and talked with local sheriffs about what she's calling a "catastrophe" at the Southern border.

 "Our laws aren't keeping up with the migrant flows," Nielsen said earlier this week in Washington.
 "And until they are fixed, the situation will only get worse and more heartbreaking."